-Neurofeedback therapy, which is essentially exercise for the brain, has repeatedly been shown to be an effective method for fine tuning brain functions for optimal performance.
+Neurofeedback therapy, which is essentially exercised for the brain, has repeatedly been shown to be an effective method for fine-tuning brain functions for optimal performance.
 This procedure has positive and quantifiable medical benefits and is an excellent tool for anyone who wants to improve their cognitive functioning.

 Whether it is a student hoping to improve their grades or an elderly person hoping to delay the inevitable memory problems that come with age, neurofeedback can provide a safe and non-invasive method for improving cognitive function.
 The effects of neurofeedback on improving memory are well-documented and have a wide range of uses across a diverse group of people.